mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ### Resource vs Audience

-This specification uses the term resource (as defined in {{Section 2 of RFC8707}} and {{RFC9728}}) rather than audience (as commonly used in access token claims such as the aud claim in JWTs {{Section 4.1.3 of RFC7519}} or in token introspection {{Section 2.2 of RFC7662}}) because a client cannot assume a fixed or discoverable relationship between a protected resource URL and an access token’s audience value.
+This specification uses the term **resource** (as defined in {{Section 2 of RFC8707}} and {{RFC9728}}) rather than **audience** (as used in access token claims such as the `aud` claim in JWTs {{Section 4.1.3 of RFC7519}} or in token introspection {{Section 2.2 of RFC7662}}) because a client cannot assume a fixed or discoverable relationship between a protected resource URL and an access token’s audience value.

+Audience values are token-format-specific and are commonly used to represent authorization servers, tenants, resource servers, or logical identifiers rather than concrete protected resource URLs.
+As a result, a client cannot rely on audience claims alone to determine where an access token is valid for use, particularly when tokens are opaque or when multiple protected resources share an authorization server.

-While a resource and an access token's audience may be the same in some deployments, they are not equivalent.
-A resource server protecting a given resource may accept access tokens with:
+While a resource identifier and an access token’s audience value may coincide in some deployments, they are not equivalent.
+A resource server protecting a given resource may accept access tokens with audience restrictions that are:

-  - A broadly scoped audience restriction such as `https://api.example.com` that specifies an API-wide identifier for the resource server(s).
+- **Broad**, such as `https://api.example.com`, representing an API-wide identifier.
-  - A narrowly scoped audience restriction such as `https://api.example.com/some/protected/resource` that specifies the exact URL for a protected resource.
+- **Narrow**, such as `https://api.example.com/some/protected/resource`, representing a specific protected resource.
-  - A logical or cross-domain audience restriction such as `urn:example:api` or `https://example.net` that has no direct correspondence to the resource’s URL.
+- **Logical or indirect**, such as `urn:example:api` or `https://example.net`, which have no direct correspondence to the resource’s URL.

-As a result, a client cannot reliably predict the audience value that an authorization server will use to restrict an issued access token's audience, nor can it determine which audience values a resource server will accept.
-This limitation is particularly relevant in dynamic environments, such as when using OAuth 2.0 Protected Resource Metadata {{RFC9728}}, where the client can discover the protected resource URL but not the authorization server's audience assignment policy.
+Because audience assignment is a matter of authorization server policy, a client cannot reliably predict which audience value will be used in an issued access token or which audience values a resource server will accept.
+This limitation is particularly relevant in dynamic environments, such as when using OAuth 2.0 Protected Resource Metadata {{RFC9728}}, where a client can discover the protected resource URL but not the authorization server’s audience assignment policy.

-For these reasons, returning an audience value in the token response is less useful to the client than returning the resource(s) for which the access token was issued.
+For these reasons, returning audience information in the token response is less useful to a client than returning the resource or resources for which the access token was issued.
 By returning the `resource` parameter, this specification enables a client to:

 - Confirm that the access token is valid for the specific resource it requested.
 - Detect resource mix-up conditions in which an authorization server issues a token for a different resource than intended.

-This approach is consistent with Resource Indicators {{RFC8707}} and Protected Resource Metadata {{RFC9728}}, which defines the `resource` parameter as the client-facing mechanism for identifying the target protected resource, independent of how a resource server enforces audience restrictions for access tokens internally.
+This approach is consistent with Resource Indicators {{RFC8707}} and Protected Resource Metadata {{RFC9728}}, which define the `resource` parameter as the client-facing mechanism for identifying the target protected resource, independent of how a resource server enforces audience restrictions internally.

+**Non-Goal:** This specification does not define, constrain, or replace the use of audience values in access tokens, nor does it require any particular token format.
+How authorization servers encode audience information and how resource servers enforce audience restrictions are explicitly out of scope.

-Note that a client may use token introspection {{RFC7662}} if supported by an authorization server to determine an issued token's audience if needed.
+If supported by the authorization server, a client MAY use token introspection {{RFC7662}} to obtain audience information for an issued access token when such information is required.

 # Resource Parameter in Token Response